apigee/apigee-config-maven-plugin/README.md

 The org and env information comes from the maven profile and helps deploy an API and the associated config to any environment just by using the right profile name in the command line.

+This is the plugin source code project.
+Refer to samples folder for plugin usage samples.

 ## Plugin Usage
 ```
 mvn install -Ptest -Dusername=${APIGEE_USER} -Dpassword=${APIGEE_PASS} -Dapigee.config.options=create